 ICF Quick Guide to the CDBG-DR Federal Register Notices

-Answering CDBG-DR-related questions is critical for those designing a compliant, impactful disaster recovery program
+Answering CDBG-DR-related questions is critical for those designing a compliant, impactful disaster recovery program - documenting collection activities is mandatory for proper accounting.

 After a Presidentially declared disaster, Congress may pass a supplement appropriation that earmarks funding for U. S. Department of Housing and Urban Development’s (HUD) Community Development Block Grant Disaster Recovery (CDBG-DR) program to assist impacted communities with disaster recovery efforts.
 HUD then allocates these funds — founded on the statutes and regulations for traditional CDBG programs — to state and/or local government grantees to address their unmet housing, infrastructure, and economic development needs.